Buttery, flaky homemade pie crust made with just four ingredients! This is my go-to recipe for every single pie that I make.

 - Form the dough into two equal-sized disks and wrap each one individually with plastic wrap.
 Chill the dough for at least two hours or up to two days.
 You can also freeze the pie dough for up to two months.

 - At this point, you can use the pie crust in any recipe as needed.
 Each crust will be large enough for a 9-inch pie pan.

-- You can freeze the pie dough for up to 2 months.
-When you’d like to use it, simply thaw in the fridge overnight before using in any recipe.
+- Freezing Instructions: You can freeze the pie dough for up to 2 months.
+When you'd like to use it, simply thaw it in the fridge overnight before using it for any recipe.